Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Maʻakua Ridge Bench

-That being said, the rest of the trail is more or less a walk in the woods, meaning that most people choose to turn around after reaching this point in the trail.
+I say it like this because the rest of Maʻakua Ridge is more or less a walk in the woods, meaning that most hikers choose to turn around after reaching this point.

 Maʻakua Bench

-Behind the bench is the split for the Maʻakua Loop.
+Behind the bench is the start of the Maʻakua Loop.

 Go Right - Maʻakua Loop